How to Apply

-The MSGC program provides a scholarship to all MSGC program students*, totaling a savings of over $30,000 per student for the full length of the program.
-This brings current total tuition cost for the entire 21-month program to approximately $87,000-$88,000.
+For students beginning the program in Fall 2023: The MSGC program provides a scholarship to all MSGC program students*, totaling a savings of over $30,000 per student for the full length of the program.
+This brings current total tuition cost for the entire 21-month program to approximately $88,000.

-*This scholarship does not apply to individuals utilizing University of Rochester employee tuition benefits, or for students receiving full scholarship through other means.
+* This tuition scholarship does not apply to University of Rochester employees or students receiving full scholarship through other means.

 Other cost information includes:

-- A list of graduate tuition and fees for academic year 2022-2023 is available at: https://www.urmc.rochester.edu/education/graduate/forms/tuition-and-fees.aspx
+- A list of graduate tuition and fees is available at: https://www.urmc.rochester.edu/education/graduate/forms/tuition-and-fees.aspx

 - For students enrolled in a Master’s degree program, federal loans are available to U.S. citizens and permanent residents who qualify to help cover the costs of graduate study, including tuition and fees, and also allowance for living expenses and other types of expenses.
 Full information and application materials are available from the Financial Aid Office.